Abubakar Nurmagomedov

-Abubakar Magomedovich Nurmagomedov (born November 13, 1989) is a Russian mixed martial artist, who is currently competing in the Welterweight division of the Ultimate Fighting Championship.
+Abubakar Magomedovich Nurmagomedov (born November 13, 1989) is a Russian mixed martial artist, who was formerly competing in the Welterweight division of the Ultimate Fighting Championship (UFC).
+He has also previously competed for the Professional Fighters League (PFL).
 He is a three-time Combat Sambo World Championship bronze medalist and Russian national combat sambo champion.

 Background

-Abubakar Nurmagomedov was born on November 13, 1989 in the village of Goksuv in Khasavyurtovsky District, Dagestan.
+Abubakar Nurmagomedov was born on November 13, 1989, in the village of Goksuv in Khasavyurtovsky District, Dagestan.
 At primary school Abubakar began to train in freestyle wrestling, and after high school he switched to Combat Sambo under Abdulmanap Nurmagomedov.
 In 2014 he won the bronze medal match at the Combat Sambo World Championships.

 Mixed martial arts career

 Early career

 Nurmagomedov made his professional MMA debut in October 2011 against Ibrahim Dzhantukhanov of Russia, and won in the first round by Submission (armbar).
 At the Sochi Star tournament he lost to Magomed Mustafaev by technical knockout in the first round.